huangsam/ultimate-python/README.md

 [![Run on Repl.it](https://repl.it/badge/github/huangsam/ultimate-python)](https://repl.it/github/huangsam/ultimate-python)

 Click the badge above to spin up a working environment in the browser without needing Git and Python installed on a local machine.
-If those requirements are already met, feel free to proceed using the manual steps below.
+If these requirements are already met, feel free to clone the repository directly.

-### Manual steps

-Start by cloning the repository: `git clone https://github.com/huangsam/ultimate-python.git`

-Once the repository is cloned, we are ready to learn.
-There are two ways of running the modules.
+Once the repository is accessible, we are ready to learn from the modules.
+To get the most out of each module, read the module code and run it.
+There are two ways of running the modules:

 1. Run a single module: `python ultimatepython/syntax/variable.py`
 2. Run all of the modules: `python runner.py`